front-end-intermediate/session-1/readme.md

 ## Homework

 Review the notes below.
 Download and unzip the files as completed by me at the end of the class [here](https://github.com/front-end-intermediate/session-1/tree/fall2018-done). 'cd' into the directory and run `npm install` and then `npm run start`.
-(Windows users may need to edit the script as noted below.)
 Add a new category of New York Times articles using _your own_ api key.

 Here are the [NY Times](https://developer.nytimes.com) instructions for getting a key.
 You can get a key [here](https://developer.nytimes.com/signup).